-Trump’s $250 million coronavirus ad campaign to ‘defeat despair’ excluded celebrities critical of him or his policies
+Trump’s $250 million coronavirus ad campaign had ‘partisan’ edge, down to the celebrities chosen to participate

 The Democrats’ letter also cites an email that shows government officials encouraged Atlas Research — which Politico reported won a $15 million contract as part of the campaign — to select certain subcontractors, including DD&T, a company run by longtime Caputo business associate Den Tolmor.
 “This raises serious questions about whether there has been a violation of federal contracting law related to conflicts of interest,” the lawmakers write.

 Caputo declined to comment on the allegations.
-The Buffalo businessman began a 60-day leave of absence in September after he urged Trump’s supporters to prepare for an armed insurrection and accused scientists in his agency of “sedition” during a Facebook Live.
+The Buffalo businessman began a 60-day leave of absence in September after he urged Trump’s supporters to prepare for an armed insurrection and accused scientists in his agency of “sedition” during a Facebook Live event.
 He has since said he was diagnosed with cancer and is undergoing treatment.

 The documents also indicate that career staff members at the Food and Drug Administration, as well as contractor employees, tried to push back on some of the efforts by Caputo and his associates because of concerns about the appropriateness of making a health campaign overtly partisan.